Explore stock as a payment method in Checkout

 Donors can give stock donations using a donation checkout that has been configured to allow stock as a payment method.
 Below, we describe the donation flow and donation processing workflow for stock giving.

-There are two approaches to implementing stock giving in Checkout.
+There are two approaches to implementing stock giving for your Checkout modals and Campaign Pages.
 These approaches are described below.

 |Stock as a payment method option||Best for general purpose campaigns.
 Supporters can easily toggle between money-based methods and noncash options like stock or crypto.
 Works well for building awareness and engaging “passerby” stock donors.
 See an example.|

-The settings for configuring the stock giving feature are managed at the campaign level in the Fundraise Up Dashboard: Campaigns > [Campaign name] > Payment methods.
+The settings for configuring the stock giving feature are managed at the Campaign level in the Fundraise Up Dashboard: Campaigns → [Campaign name] → Settings → Payment methods.

 Once a supporter has chosen to donate stock, they can select which specific shares they want to donate.
 Stocks can be found using the built-in search function, which queries a database of publicly-traded companies in the New York Stock Exchange (NYSE) or NASDAQ markets.